 HNC in Electrical and Electronic Engineering (Pearson)

-The Pearson BTEC Level 4 HNC in Electrical and Electronic Engineering online distance learning course provides you with a specialist work-related programme of study that covers all the key knowledge, understanding and practical skills required to work and progress in the electrical and electronic engineering sector.
-It also offers a choice of specialist modules, which allow you the opportunity to choose what you would like to specialise in and learn more about.
+The Pearson BTEC Level 4 HNC Electrical & Electronic Engineering online distance learning course provides you with a specialist work-related programme of learning that covers all the key knowledge, understanding, and practical skills required to work and progress in roles with an electrical & electronic engineering bias, such as electrical technician, electronic technician, engineering manufacturing technician, integration and test technician, assistant project manager, and engineering technician.

-The HNC is a nationally recognised work-related qualification – developed in collaboration with some of the top engineering employers across the UK, such as ALSTOM, BMW, Jaguar Land Rover, Siemens, Railtrack, and The Engineering Council - for learners who are taking their first steps into employment or those already in employment and seeking career development.
-If you are interested in a career in electrical and electronic engineering, are looking to progress or further your engineering career or want to progress onto an HND or full Honours degree, this is the ideal course for you.
+If you are interested in a career in electrical & electronic engineering, are looking to progress further in your engineering career, and/or want to progress onto an HND or full Honours degree, this is the ideal course for you.

 Earn your BTEC Level 4 HNC from home with our flexible distance learning course.
 Fit learning around your work and personal commitments, and access everything you need at any time of day.
-Learn at your own pace, this course has no exams, simply submit your assignments when you are ready.
-You are in control of how long the course takes, as you can speed it up and slow it down to suit your needs.
-You have 5 years to complete your course from the date you are sent your welcome email.
-Once completed you will be awarded a BTEC Level 4 Higher National Certificate in Engineering.
+You can learn at your own pace and simply submit your assignments when you are ready.
+You are in control of your course duration, therefore you can speed it up and slow it down to suit your needs.

 Basic Information